 FAQs

-Are your classes offered in a series or drop-in format?
+Are your classes offered in a membership or drop-in format?

 What should I wear to my first class?

-The most important thing is to wear what makes you feel good — whatever good means to you.
-That being said, in order to protect our equipment, we ask that you de-accessorize; no jewelry or watches.
+The most important thing is to wear what makes you feel good—whatever "good" means to you.
+However, to protect our equipment, please remove any jewelry or watches before class.

 To protect your body and make your first skills easier, we recommend the following: